 Luckily, most employees do have constant access to their smartphone.
-With the growing number of freelancers, gig workers, and Gen Z flooding the workspace, communication that utilizes this tool will become a common practice for companies willing to embrace the possibilities of mobile communication.
+With the growing number of freelancers, gig workers, and Gen Z-ers flooding the workplace, communication that relies on mobile technology will become common practice.

-Ongoing technological developments and new digital requirements are putting pressure on employers.
+This pressure to embrace new digital communication formats are putting pressure on employers.
 Not only must they keep up in order to attract and retain talent, but their need for expansive mobile reach is greater than ever before.
-They're competing with social media for their employees’ attention, and they're being asked to provide a more consumer-like experience to their employees.
+They're competing with social media for their employees’ attention, and they're being asked to provide a more consumer-like workplace experience for their employees.

-According to a Gallup poll, US employee engagement has remained stagnant over the last several years at a miserable 32%, despite the fact that companies with highly engaged workforces outperform their peers by 147% in earnings per share.
-Smart companies have become adept at finding ways to effectively tackle the customer experience; smarter companies are now learning how to master the employee experience.
+According to Gallup's "Engaged Workplace" study, US employee engagement has remained stagnant over the last several years at a meager 32 percent, despite the fact that companies with highly engaged workforces outperform their peers by 147 percent in earnings per share.

-With the US unemployment rate down to 3.9% as of April 2018, the war for talent is on.
-In order to attract and retain millennials and Gen Z, a holistic employee experience is needed.
-A improved employee experience is likely to result in a positive employer brand, a perception which is becoming just as relevant to business success as the customer brand.
+In order to attract and retain the young talent of millennials and Gen Z, a holistic employee experience in the workplace is needed.
+This improved EX is then likely to result in a positive employer brand—a perception that is becoming more and more relevant to business success.

 The Globoforce Employee Experience Study has found that EX is positively associated with work performance.
 The more satisfied and appreciated a company’s employees are, the more likely they are to work harder, ultimately resulting in greater performances.